salawadhi/TechnologyAssessment/README.md

 # TechnologyAssessment
-Restful Web Service for Technology Assessment - Back End The UML Class diagram can be found in /TechnologicalAssessmentUML
+Restful Web Service for Technology Assessment - Back End.
+The UML Class diagram can be found in /TechnologicalAssessmentUML

 ## Getting Started